mrkcor/emphloyer/README.md

 ?>
 ```

-After setting your configuration file you can execute Emphloyer like so:
+After setting your configuration file you can have Emphloyer process jobs like
+so:

     /path/to/project/vendor/bin/emphloyer -c /path/to/config_file.php